 e.
 Undertake an analysis of the patterns of complaints from customers on a regular basis including investigating whether complaints indicate an isolated issue or a more widespread issue for consumers.
-This analysis of consumer complaints must be escalated to the BSFIis compliance/risk management function and senior management.
+This analysis of consumer complaints must be escalated to the BSFIs compliance/risk management function and senior management.

 f.
 Provide for adequate resources to handle financial consumer complaints efficiently and effectively.
 Staff handling complaints should have appropriate experience, knowledge, and expertise.
 Depending on the BSFIis size and complexity of operation, a Senior staff member should be appointed to be in charge of the complaint handling process.
-(Circular No. 857 dated 21 November 2014)
+(Circular No. 857 dated 21 November 2014, as amended by Circular No. 890 dated 02 November 2015)